 The Authority does not pre-fund benefits; therefore, no assets are accumulated in a trust fund.
 The current funding policy is to pay benefits directly from general assets on a pay-as-you-go basis.
 The funding requirements are established and may be amended by the County of Rockbridge Board.
-The Authority did not have benefits come due during the year ended June 30, 2020; therefore, no benefit payments were made.
+The Authority had no benefits come due during the year ended June 30, 2022.